-LED Color Function PWR Green Lights to indicate that the Switch has power.
-SYS Off to indicate the system is booting.
-Lights to indicate the system is working.
+LED Color Function PWR Green Lights to indicate that the Switch has power. eve C Lights to indicate the system is working.
+SYS Green Off to indicate the system is booting.
+FAN 3 Red Lights to indicate that FAN 3 is down.
+FAN 2 Red Lights to indicate that FAN 2 is down.
+FAN 1 Red Lights to indicate that FAN 1is down.
+PoE PWR Red Lights to indicate that the PoE power is down.